 You can also fairly easily start a business offering photography services for events or local clients who want to schedule portrait photoshoots.

 Car washing or detailing services don’t always need to involve lots of complicated equipment or business acumen.
-You can set up a simple location where you provide services to customers or you can even travel to clients with your detailing supplies.
+You can set up a location where you provide services to customers.
+Or as a car detailer you can travel to clients with your detailing supplies.

 Online services like Redbubble and CafePress make selling custom t-shirts fairly simple.
 So you can create your own designs and sell them online or even order a supply of them to sell on your own.

-Coffee shops and cafes can be complicated operations.
+Coffee shops and cafes are one of the small business ideas that can be complicated operations.
 But you can simplify the process and make it more attainable for a first-time business owner by opting for a coffee cart business instead.

 You can also prepare single-serve meals and sell them to consumers out of your home or a simple commercial kitchen as long as you have the supplies and necessary licenses.